calcpsu/cphp82001/README.md

 ### Charging, HP charger:
  - HP charger supplies 50mA constant current, up to 16V (!!).
 With the original NiCads, these acted as a voltage clamp (float charge about 1.43V/cell = 4.3V) - we need to replace this function.
     - With no charging current, voltage Vout rises until U3 switches off.
-    - Will continue to rise until clamped by D2 (this should be low enough to protect HP65/67 sense chip from harm with extended application, but too low will result in excessive Iq at the normal regulator voltage).
-4.3V is definitely OK, 6.25V might be survivable (as this is Vss normally).
-I have tested with 5.6V, and seen no negative impact on any of my calculators, including with extended time on charge.
-As zener reverse current is appreciable close to the zener voltage, to minimise quiescent current using the highest safe zener voltage is ideal.
+    - Will continue to rise until clamped by D2 (this should be low enough to protect HP65/67 sense chip from harm with extended application, but too low will result in excessive Iq as the voltage nears the zener's knee).
+Reviewing available documents, 4.3V is definitely OK, 6.25V might be survivable (as this is Vss normally).
+I have tested with 5.6V zener, and this has shown no negative impact to any calculators (particualrly the HP-67, where the sense chip sees this voltage, albeit when off).
-    - Exceeding 4.4V for 240ms, U4 activates and connects Vout to Vcc via Q2
+    - Exceeding 4.4V for 240ms, U4 activates and connects Vout to Vcc via Q2 and D4.
+    - D4 ensures that U1 throttles current (Vcc below 4.3V) before U4 cuts off supply (VOUTF 4.4V), maximising utilisation of limited constant current supply.
+See further explanation in [issue #5](https://github.com/calcpsu/cphp82001/issues/5).
-    - U1 begins charge cycle, eventually delivering ~48mA to battery.
+    - U1 begins charge cycle, delivering up to 50mA to battery.
     - On charge termination, VCC current is minimal (10's of uA), all 50mA will be running through D2 (~0.25W power; using biggest one I can fit to keep temperature down).
 Voltage will be at the zener voltage (5.6V).
  - HP35/45/55 calculators do not draw current when on - supplied separately by HP AC adapter, the calculator supply is physically disconnected from the charging circuit.
  - HP65/67 with card reader: card reader may draw from battery supply.
-In this case, the CC supply voltage will drop until U4 shuts off current to the charge circuit, resetting the charge cycle.
-When voltage drops below Vreg, U3 activates, and card reader is powered from regulator (3.78V) or current limiter (B+).
+The sense chip is connected to the battery continuously, and will see up to the 5.6V float voltage.
+In case the calculator is operated and this draws current, the CC supply voltage will drop until U4 shuts off current to the charge circuit, resetting the charge cycle.
+When VOUT drops below B+, U3 activates, and card reader is powered from the current limiter (B+).
 As the AC adapter is not sufficient to run the card reader, this is the least worst outcome available.
 ### Battery Exhausted:
  - HP35 shows low battery (decimal points) indication at V+ of 3.50V.
    - This represents about 6-7% charge state of LiPo